 Tamsin Rogers

-Tamsin Rogers is the technical support and documentation specialist for the C-PAC team in the Center for Data Analytics, Innovation, and Rigor (DAIR) at the Child Mind Institute.
+Tamsin Rogers is a junior scientific software developer in the Center for Data Analytics, Innovation, and Rigor (DAIR) at the Child Mind Institute.
 She graduated from Colby College with bachelor’s degrees in both computer science and science, technology, and society — along with a minor in philosophy.

-While earning her degrees, Rogers worked as a research assistant under Dr. Al Madi in the Software Engineering and Human Factors Lab.
-Her research initiatives — which aimed to improve the source code comprehension process for programmers with self-developed eye-tracking tools — have been published by the ACM and the IEEE.
-During her senior year, Rogers wrote two theses.
-One presented an integrated eye-tracking and affect recognition tool for use during software development, and the other advocated for the integration of telemedicine in remote communities.
+While earning her degrees, Rogers worked as a research assistant under Naser Al Madi, PhD, in the Software Engineering and Human Factors Lab.
+Her undergraduate research — which aimed to improve the source code comprehension process for programmers with self-developed eye-tracking tools — has been published by the Association for Computing Machinery (ACM) and the Institute of Electrical and Electronics Engineers (IEEE).
+Rogers also led research initiatives advocating for the integration of telemedicine in remote communities.

 Education